PrestaShop/prestashop-specs/back-office/customer-service/customer-service/dashboard.md

 After clicking on "Delete" button, the selected messages are deleted, a successfull message is displayed "The selection has been successfully deleted."

 ### Listing

+**The messages sent through the contact form in front-office are only listed here if the contact has the "Save messages?" option enabled.**

+This setting can be changed in Shop parameters > Contact > Contact, when editing the contacts.

+If the option is disabled for the contact that the customer chooses, the message is simply sent to the contact's email address, and is not stored in PrestaShop.

 #### Select all / unselect all checkbox